-These groups include those whose activities and trips are initiated or required by the University.
+This group includes those whose activities and trips are initiated or required by the University.
 Funding of the trip would typically be provided in part or fully by the University.
-If a University vehicle is not available, then Campus Services will procure a vehicle to satisfy the request (provided the request has been made according to established guidelines).
-Level 1 groups may include, but not necessarily be limited to: academic, athletic, rec. team, residence life, choral, faculty/staff, etc. Any clarification on whether a group is Level 1 will be determined by the Student Affairs Office.
+If a University vehicle is not available, then Facilities management will procure a vehicle to satisfy the request (provided the request has been made according to established guidelines).
+Level 1 groups may include, but not necessarily be limited to, academic, athletic, rec. team, residence life, choral, faculty/staff, etc. Any clarification on whether a group is Level 1 will be determined by the Student Affairs Office.